 * Fresh fruit is a fabulous source of fibre and has been shown to reduce the risk of cancer and other diseases.
-In this recipe I use grated apple, which is packed with vitamins like A, B1, B2 and C, as well as minerals like calcium, potassium, iodine, iron and phosphorous.
+In this recipe, I use grated apple, which is packed with vitamins like A, B1, B2, and C, as well as minerals like calcium, potassium, iodine, iron, and phosphorous.

 * Oats can be powerful in lowering cholesterol and, therefore, fighting heart disease.
 Oats contain insoluble fibre which lowers blood sugar and control diabetes.

 * Nuts and seeds are rich in omega-3 fatty acids, which are associated with numerous health benefits including the development of the nervous system and reducing bad cholesterol.
-They are also are great source of protein which is important for building and repairing muscles.
+They are also are a great source of protein which is important for building and repairing muscles.

-* Chia seeds deserve a special mention as they are highly nutritious and a natural source of Essential Fatty Acids, a great source of fibre, full of antioxidants, protein, amino acids, essential minerals and vitamins.
+* Chia seeds deserve a special mention as they are highly nutritious and a natural source of Essential Fatty Acids, a great source of fibre, full of antioxidants, protein, amino acids, essential minerals, and vitamins.

-* Yoghurt provides good bacteria for the digestive tract, is a good source of protein and is loaded with vitamins like calcium, vitamin B-2, B-12, potassium, and magnesium.
+* Yoghurt provides good bacteria for the digestive tract, is a good source of protein, and is loaded with vitamins like calcium, vitamin B-2, B-12, potassium, and magnesium.